 You can even charge shipping only on the initial order.

 Customers can buy different subscription products in the same transaction and the plugin will group the products into one payment to reduce the payment gateway fees and logistical overhead for renewals.

-Looking at this model at face value, things might seem pretty straightforward and not much different from a normal, one-time fee payment model.
+Looking at this model at face value, things might seem pretty straightforward and not much different from a normal, one-time fee.

-In reality, as you'll discover when you start digging in, this revenue model is much more nuanced than a one-time fee payment model:
+In reality, as you'll discover when you start digging in, this revenue model is much more nuanced than a one-time fee: